d3noob/PiMetric/README.md

 # PiMetric

 Monitoring system for infrastructure and services

 ## Overview

-PiMetric is a project created to carry out regular checks on hardware and software services.
-It has been built to run on a Raspberry Pi, but there is no reason why it couldn't scale up for larger installations.
+PiMetric carries out regular checks on hardware and software services.
+It runs on a Raspberry Pi, but there is no reason why it couldn't scale up for larger installations.

-It is designed around the concept of 'metrics' where each metric is a measurable entity that can be recorded and evaluated for correct operation within set parameters.
+It uses the concept of 'metrics'.
+Each 'metric' has a measurable value which is recorded and evaluated for correct operation.

 Examples of the type of metrics include;